 - (1) In order to get support for covering damage caused by an infectious animal disease, a keeper of animals will submit and application to the Veterinary and Food Board (hereinafter application) within ten working days after slaughtering, including diagnostic slaughtering an animal or after killing an animal or after the death of an animal due to the infectious animal disease.
-A keeper of animals will annex to the application the documents certifying the amount of the damage specified in subsection 55 (1) of this Act. - (2) A keeper of animals who has entered into an insurance contract where the object of the contract is an animal, a breeding animal, equipment, feedingstuff, packaging material, milk or eggs that has or have been insured against the damage specified in subsection 55 (1) of this Act, will indicate it in the application.
-The keeper of animals will immediately inform the Veterinary and Food Board of the insurance indemnity paid to the keeper of animals under the insurance contract. - (3) The time limit of proceedings arising from this Act will not be restored.
-[RT I 2009, 64, 422 entry into force 01.01.2010]
+A keeper of animals will annex to the application the documents certifying the amount of the damage specified in subsection 55 (1) of this Act. - (2) A keeper of animals who has entered into an insurance contract where the object of the contract is an animal, a breeding animal, equipment, feedingstuff, packaging material or animal product which has or have been insured against the damage specified in subsection 55 (1) of this Act, will indicate it in the application.
+The keeper of animals will immediately inform the Veterinary and Food Board of the insurance indemnity paid to the keeper of animals under the insurance contract.

+(3) The time limit of proceedings arising from this Act will not be restored.

-§ 571.
+§ 57.
 Approval of application and refusal to approve application

-- (1) The Veterinary and Food Board will review the application and the documents annexed thereto and verify the correctness of the submitted information on the basis of relevant documents and databases. - (2) An application will not be refused if at least one of the following grounds of refusal to approve the application exists: - 1) an animal was slaughtered, including diagnostically slaughtered or killed or died in the course of an animal testing carried out for the purpose of scientific research of an infectious animal disease; - 2) an animal was slaughtered, including diagnostically slaughtered or killed without a relevant precept; - 3) an animal died before establishing any suspicion of an infectious animal disease or for a reason other than an infectious animal disease: - 4) the requirements of the Veterinary Supervision over Trade in, Import and Export of Animals and Products of Animal Origin Act were not followed upon conveyance of the animal to Estonia; [RT I, 29.06.2014, 2 entry into force 01.07.2014] - 5) an animal has not been identified or registered in accordance with the requirements provided for in § 11 of this Act; - 6) the applicant prevents exercising state supervision required for controlling an infectious animal disease or does not fulfil the requirements of a precept; - 7) the applicant has knowingly submitted false information or has otherwise submitted false information or influences the processing of the application by fraud or threat or in another unlawful manner; - 8) the equipment, feedingstuffs, packaging materials, milk or eggs were destroyed without an adequate precept; - 9) an insurance contract has been made for compensation of the damage specified in subsection 55 (1) of this Act. - (3) The Veterinary and Food Board will decide to approve an application or to refuse to approve an application within ten working days after receiving the application. - (4) Within ten working days after approval of an application, the Veterinary and Food Board will submit to the minister responsible for the field information about the need for allocation of funds from the reserves of the Government of the Republic along with a detailed calculation and relevant budget and give reasons regarding the use of the funds.
-On the basis of this information the Ministry of Agriculture will submit to the Ministry of Finance an application for payment of support for covering damage caused in the course of controlling an infectious animal disease.
+- (1) The Veterinary and Food Board will review the application and the documents annexed thereto and verify the correctness of the submitted information on the basis of relevant documents and databases. - (2) An application will not be refused if at least one of the following grounds of refusal to approve the application exists: - 1) an animal was slaughtered, including diagnostically slaughtered or killed or died in the course of an animal testing carried out for the purpose of scientific research of an infectious animal disease; - 2) an animal was slaughtered, including diagnostically slaughtered or killed without a relevant precept; - 3) an animal died before establishing any suspicion of an infectious animal disease or for a reason other than an infectious animal disease; - 4) the requirements of the Veterinary Supervision over Trade in, Import and Export of Animals and Products of Animal Origin Act were not followed upon conveyance of the animal to Estonia; [RT I, 29.06.2014, 2 - entry into force 01.07.2014] - 5) an animal has not been identified or registered in accordance with the requirements provided for in § 11 of this Act; - 5) conviction data for the commitment of the offence specified in § 58 of this Act has been entered in the criminal records database regarding the applicant;

+- 6) the applicant prevents exercising state supervision required for controlling an infectious animal disease or does not fulfil the requirements of a precept;

+7) the applicant has knowingly submitted false information or has otherwise submitted false information or - influences the processing of the application by fraud or threat or in another unlawful manner; - 71) the applicant has previously failed to repay a sum obtained from the state budget or other European Union or external funds, which was subject to repayment;